brigadecore/brigade/docs/content/topics/contributor-guide/ladder.md

 __@brigadecore__ GitHub org.
 They are, generally, but not necessarily, Organization Members.
 Project Maintainers (along with Core Maintainers) have responsibility for ensuring the quality of code contributions by means of conducting (or delegating) thorough reviews of PRs.
+This role includes write and administrative access to applicable repositories.

 Project Maintainers must: